Radish and Chèvre Cornmeal Muffins

 final thoughts:

-I hope that you enjoy this unique recipe for a savory muffin filled with radishes and creamy goat cheese.
-This is certainly not the usual muffin recipe, but it is truly delicious.
+I hope that you enjoy this unique recipe for a savory muffin filled with peppery radishes and tangy goat cheese.
+This is certainly not a traditional muffin recipe, but it is truly delicious and unique in its own way!
 The cornmeal and honey with salted butter gives the muffin a sweet flavor and lovely texture.
 The radishes are cooked, removing their spicy punch and are perfectly combined with creamy sweet goat cheese and bright fresh chives.

 xoxo Kayla